 SimpCon is used as the main interconnect for the Java processor JOP in a single master, multiple salves configuration.
-SimpCon is also used to implement a shared memory chip-multiprocessor version of JOP.
-Furthermore, in a research project on time-triggered network-on-chip [16] SimpCon is used as the socket to this NoC.
+At the time of this writing we are implementing a shared memory chip-multiprocessor version of JOP.
+Within this work we can evaluate SimpCon as a multimaster system for the shared memory.
+Furthermore, in a research project on time-triggered network-on-chip [15] we use SimpCon as the socket to this NoC.
+Within this application we can evaluate if a larger rdy_cnt improves the performance for this heavy pipelined design.